encukou/cpython/Doc/c-api/extension_modules.rst

   equivalent of :py:meth:`~object.__init__` on classes.

-This is called *multi-phase initialization* to distinguish it from the legacy (but still supported)
-:ref:`single-phase initialization <single-phase-initialization>` scheme, where the initialization function returns a fully constructed module.
+This is called *multi-phase initialization* to distinguish it from the legacy (but still supported) *single-phase initialization* scheme, where the initialization function returns a fully constructed module.
-See the relevant section for details.
+See the :ref:`relevant section below <single-phase-initialization>` for details.

 .. versionchanged:: 3.5